How to Dehydrate Kiwi: A Simple and Easy Preserving Method

 How to Store Dehydrated Kiwis Safely

-Once the kiwi slices are dehydrated, they need to be stored in a way that keeps them safe from getting contaminated.
+Once the kiwi slices are dehydrated, they need to be stored in a way that keeps them safe from getting contaminated, following the same best practices used when dehydrating different foods for snacks and meals.
 Dry fruits and veggies can last for months when stored properly.
 Conditioning is recommended after drying to ensure even moisture distribution and prevent spoilage.
 For optimal long term storage of dehydrated fruits, use airtight containers to maintain their quality and vitamin content, preventing moisture and spoilage.

 Homemade dehydrated fruits offer more control over ingredients and often retain more natural vitamins compared to those found in grocery stores or most grocery stores, where prepackaged dried fruit may contain added preservatives.